bio-tools/biotoolsDocs/docs/code.rst

 3.1.10 Done
 ^^^^^^^^^^^
-At this point you can go to `http://localhost:8000 <http://localhost:8000>`_ to see the local bio.tools homepage.
+At this point you can go to `http://localhost <http://localhost>`_ to see the local bio.tools homepage.

 Login with the user created in **3.2.3**

-No tools or subdomains are available, add tools at `http://localhost:8000/register <http://localhost:8000/register>`_ and subdomains at `http://localhost:8000/subdomain <http://localhost:8000/subdomain>`_
+No tools or subdomains are available, add tools at `http://localhost/register <http://localhost/register>`_ and subdomains at `http://localhost/subdomain <http://localhost/subdomain>`_

-All running Docker containers can be stopped by running: ``docker-compose down`` from the root Git folder.
+All running Docker containers can be stopped by running: ``docker compose down`` from the root Git folder.
 This will preserve the data in the MySQL database and Elasticsearch.
-To reinstantiate everything again run: ``docker-compose up``.
+To reinstantiate everything again run: ``docker compose up``.

-Only need to run ``docker-compose build`` once at the beginning or if changes are made to the bio.tools Docker settings files.
+Only need to run ``docker compose build`` once at the beginning or if changes are made to the bio.tools Docker settings files.

-If you wish to remove the data along with the containers run: ``docker-compose down -v`` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.
+If you wish to remove the data along with the containers run: ``docker compose down -v`` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.

 4. Useful information
 ---------------------